Rugby union in New Zealand: Schoolboys

-The New Zealand Schoolboys rugby union team is for secondary school students to help them aim for and achieve higher honors.
-New Zealand Schoolboys team is a great team to start out in and it brings you into the international scene early on.
-Famous past schoolboy players include Aaron Mauger, Mils Muliaina, and Joe Rokocoko.
+The New Zealand Schoolboys rugby union team is for secondary school students to help them aim for and achieve higher honours.
+Past schoolboy players include Aaron Mauger, Mils Muliaina, and Joe Rokocoko.

 Universities

 The New Zealand Universities rugby team is composed of the best players from New Zealand's six university clubs.
 The team has played in many international fixtures including famous wins over the British and Irish Lions in their 1977 tour and the Springboks in 1956.
 Many former NZU players have gone on to play for the All Blacks including David Kirk, Kieran Read and Conrad Smith.
 Today the team takes part in a biannual tour to Japan and consists mainly of amateur club players.